String gardens are an easy and beautiful way to bring plants into your home, no matter how small – or urban – your space

 Growing miniature ecosystems, known as string gardens, is the latest trend in home decoration.
 It’s similar to the art of Japanese Kokedama in the sense that it takes presentational aesthetics outside of the box by allowing the plants grow in a ball of soil held together by moss and string.

-They may look pretty fancy, but you’d be surprised: creating and caring for string gardens for the home is easier than you think.
+They may look pretty fancy and difficult to create, but you’d be surprised!
+Creating and caring for string gardens for the home is easier than you think.
 And of course, they make for eye catching interiors, especially when various lengths of string are used to create gardens at different levels.
 All you need is some plants, some string, and you’re ready to go!

 These floating gardens in the photos are the brainchild of Dutch artist and gardener Fedor Van der Valk.
 He discovered these self-supporting, hanging plant structures almost by mistake.
 Initially, he was endeavouring to make animated videos with crocheted landscapes, and so he created a kind of 3-dimensional spider web, covered in moss and grass.

-When he decided to add bonsai-esque plants to his project, he wanted to keep the landscapes open and airy – and the hanging plants concept was born.
+When he decided to add bonsai-esque plants to his project, he wanted to keep the landscapes open and airy.
+And so, the hanging plants concept was born.
 “I realised it is very simple and beautiful having plants suspended from the ceiling.
 Just a few threads and no pots or containers makes a delicate effect.
 And so began my String Gardens project”, says Van der Valk.

 String gardens are simple and fun to make.
 They’re ideal plants for urban spaces, and any plant can be used.
 That being said, ones with smaller root bases are most ideal.
 I’d recommend begonias, orchids, grasses or even small trees such as Bonsai bushes.
 The roots should be covered in a ball of soil held together with an exterior layer of moss, and wound tightly with string.